Leonidas-0/customer-notification-service/README.md

 ## Introduction

-[cite_start]This project is a robust, full-featured microservice designed to centralize and manage customer contact information, notification preferences, and delivery statuses. [cite_start]It serves as a single source of truth for all customer communication data, providing a secure and efficient RESTful API for other systems in the ecosystem.
+This project is a robust, full-featured microservice designed to centralize and manage customer contact information, notification preferences, and delivery statuses.
+It serves as a single source of truth for all customer communication data, providing a secure and efficient RESTful API for other systems in the ecosystem.

 The application is built using a modern Java technology stack, emphasizing a clean, maintainable, and scalable architecture.